What is MST?

 MST hubs are sometimes also called MST splitters or DisplayPort Splitters.

 How many displays can I use ?

 The number of supported displays is mainly determined by the available bandwidth and of course also depends on the resolution on each display and when using an MST Hub, on the number of video outputs of the MST Hub.

 For example with the Club3D CSV-5400 - DisplayPort 1.2 to 4 x DisplayPort you can go up to 4 x 1920x1080 at 60Hz.

-Your device must have a DisplayPort video output specification 1.1 or above and support a MST Hub (please consult with the GPU manufacturer).
-The graphic driver controller of your device will take care of the rest, such as setting up the monitor position, resolution etc. Multi-Stream Transport can be leveraged using two types of system design with daisy-chainable display.
-Each of the displays in the daisy-chain configuration with the exception of the last display in the chain, must have DisplayPort 1.2 receivers and transmitters in order to send and receive video stream that is addressed to itself and the others down the chain.
+Your device must have a DisplayPort video output specification 1.1 or above and support a Multi Steam Transport (please consult with the GPU manufacturer).
+The graphics driver controller of your system will take care of the rest, such as setting up the monitor position, resolution etc. Multi-Stream Transport can be leveraged using two types of system designs.

+With daisy-chainable displays, each of the displays in the daisy-chain configuration, with the exception of the last display in the chain, must have DisplayPort 1.2 receivers and transmitters in order to send and receive video stream that is addressed to itself and the others down the chain.
 Once the monitor extracts the video and audio stream addressed to it, it will then transmit the rest of the video and audio streams down the chain.
 Each daisy-chainable monitor must have knowledge of the entire chain.